yanboyang713/blog/content/posts/2025-09-28-131926-setting_up_evpn_on_proxmox_sdn.md

 ### PVE side configure {#pve-side-configure}

-Use an SDN Fabric for the EVPN controller (and leave Peers empty).
-Then use BGP controllers for the VyOS eBGP peering.
+Use a single EVPN controller with explicit Peers (no SDN Fabric), and separate BGP controllers on your exit nodes for the VyOS eBGP peering.

 #### Create a EVPN Controller {#create-a-evpn-controller}